-Choosing between using granite or ceramic tile isn't a simple either/or decision.
-Where the tiles are being used, the ease of installation, cost, replacement and neighborhood trends all factor into making the right choice.
+Choosing between granite or ceramic tile isn't a simple either/or choice.
+Where the tiles are being used, the ease of installation, cost, replacement, and neighborhood trends all factor into the decision.

-Personal preference is also a consideration when deciding between granite vs. tiles, with the dramatic and exclusive patterns found in granite competing with the elegant and intricate colors and designs baked into ceramic.
-Both are relatively natural materials, with one formed millions of years ago and the other fresh out of the kiln.
+Personal preference is also a consideration when deciding between granite versus ceramic tiles, with the dramatic and exclusive patterns found in granite competing with the elegant and intricate colors and designs baked into ceramic.
+Both are relatively natural materials, with one formed millions of years ago and the other comes fresh out of a kiln.

 Reasons to Choose Granite Tile

 Granite is the hardest natural stone, resistant to staining and with excellent moisture-repellent qualities.
 It's easy to clean and only needs sealing on a yearly basis.
 Hot pans or casseroles direct from the oven can be placed on a granite surface without damaging the stone.
 People can also prepare food on clean granite surfaces since they're very hard and knives will have little to no effect.

 Staring into a slab of granite can be mystical, as it reveals millions of years of evolution.
 Some slabs contain fossils embedded in prehistoric times.
 A piece of granite is a piece of Earth's history.

 Reasons to Choose Ceramic Tile